raynaya/celerybeatredis/README.md

 The example from Celery User Guide::Periodic Tasks.
 (see: http://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html#crontab-schedules)

-Similarly a crontab schedule becomes like this  -
+Similarly a crontab schedule like this  -

 ```python
 CELERYBEAT_SCHEDULE = {